percona/portal-doc/docs/advisors/checks/postgresql-wal-retention-check.md

 ## Resolution

-There are various reasons WAL files can accumulate in the WAL directory and it is up to the administrator to decide if the reported number of WAL files are a concern.
+There are various reasons WAL files can accumulate in the WAL directory and it is up to the administrator to decide if the reported number of WAL files is a concern.

 Typically, WAL file accumulation occur when the following situations arise.
 - A replica using replication slots is off line and the replication slot has not been removed.